That means getting your own health insurance.

 This is the first way in which Healthcare Sharing Ministries are don’t qualify as a tax-deductible “insurance” expense because they aren’t.

 Rather than paying the bills of the insured to the healthcare provider, the ministries reimburse the individual members, essentially transferring the money between individuals.

-In addition, there are some items which are excluded from reimbursement based on Christian beliefs which further prevents it from being deducted as “insurance”–absolutely zero judgment here, but stating a fact because people inevitably wonder “why?”.
+In addition, there are some items that are excluded from reimbursement based on Christian beliefs which further prevents it from being deducted as “insurance”–absolutely zero judgment here, but stating a fact because people inevitably wonder “why?”.

-So what’s the attraction and/or benefit since it’s not tax deductible insurance?
+So what’s the attraction and/or benefit since it’s not tax-deductible insurance?